24 out of 28 people found this review helpfulwrite a review of this game

 read more reviews for this game

 SummaryCor blimey!
-That there bloke really 'as a sense o' 'umour, like!
+That there bloke 'as a sense o' 'umour, like!

 Humorous elements even sneaked into the battles.
-Some of the enemies include a Lonely Soul who cannot decide what to do, a "gorerilla" who contemplates over the situation - which means scratching the head and doing nothing, and a puppeteer who performs a funny tale and makes your party laugh - but if the spell misses, the character in question just "doesn't get the joke".
+Among the enemies are Lonely Souls who cannot decide what to do, "gorerillas" whose special skill is "contemplation" (which means scratching the head and doing nothing), and a puppeteer who performs a funny tale and makes your party laugh - but if the spell misses, the character in question just "doesn't get the joke".
 Not to forget Jessica's "sex appeal" skills...

 You know wot I'm talkin' about, eh, guv?